 I agree, especially those families who are unable to homeschool.
 These schools are provided regardless of ability to contribute financially, but we need the help of those in the Church to make it work.
 There are several different models and there are churches who have them in place already.
 I have even talked with a couple of very poor churches which have made this happen.
 There are ways to do it which I will explain in more detail later in this series.

 - We’re a small church, we can’t afford it, and we don’t have the space.

 The wonderful thing about putting together a church school is you can be flexible.
 There are different models and inexpensive options which I will be talking about later in this series.
 Church schools are staffed by members of the church, often moms.
 I’ve seen a one room schoolhouse model in the basement of a member’s home.
 It’s possible with the church working together.
 If moms can homeschool, they can help run a church school.
 It can even look like many of the homeschool co-ops that homeschoolers are a part of, and where many moms teach.

 - Our church already has something in place for those unable to homeschool.

 If this is the case, wonderful.
-I have only heard of a couple of churches who have put into place ways to assure each of their children are receiving a good Christian education, especially in situations where the parents themselves are unable to homeschool.
+I have heard of churches that have put into place ways to assure each of their children are receiving a good Christian education, especially in situations where the parents themselves are unable to homeschool.
 I have in the past, homeschooled the children of a single mom, and other children whose parents are not able at that point.
 I don’t think that happens very often though.
 When I found myself in the same situation, not one person offered assistance, except my mother, and she could only offer so much help.
 I’m not upset at those in my circles for not offering help.
 It’s hard enough homeschooling your own children.
 Regardless of what educational options we come up with, I think it needs to be a joint effort.

 My family’s story